RePAIRProject/AAFR/README.md

 This work is part of a project that has received funding from the European Union's Horizon 2020 research and innovation programme under grant agreement No.964854.

+Shootout to [@LucHayward](https://github.com/LucHayward) for the speedup (turns out, changing a list to a set when iterating over it for long time yielded a ~100x speed up! :fire:

 ## 7) License

 The code is released under the Creative Commons Zero v1.0 Universal License.